RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 }
 ~~~

-Repackage the inventory application via clicking on **Package for OpenShift** in Commands Palette:
+Repackage the **inventory** application via clicking on **Package for OpenShift** in Commands Palette:

 ![codeready-workspace-maven]({% image_path quarkus-dev-run-packageforOcp.png %})

-Or you can run a maven plugin command directly in Terminal:

-`cd /projects/cloud-native-workshop-v2m1-labs/inventory/`

-`mvn clean package -DskipTests -Dquarkus.profile=prod`

-> NOTE: You should **SKIP** the Unit test because you don't have PostgreSQL database in local environment.

 Restart and watch the build, which will take about a minute to complete.
 Replace your username with **userXX**:

+`cd /projects/cloud-native-workshop-v2m1-labs/inventory/`

 `oc start-build inventory-quarkus --from-file target/*-runner.jar --follow -n userXX-inventory`